MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/high-quality-message-extension.md

 Long and short app descriptions must be clear and define the app's scope.
 To render an app as a plugin in Copilot for Microsoft 365, modify the app description to suit the following plugin requirements:

 * Long description must clearly explain the functionality and usage of the message extension plugin in Copilot for Microsoft 365.
-For example, Use Contoso cloud in Copilot for Microsoft 365 to search and summarize your tasks.
+For example, use Contoso cloud in Copilot for Microsoft 365 to search and summarize your tasks.
 * Short description must briefly describe the app's functionality in a natural language and can include the name of the app.

 The following table lists the short description examples for each category: